pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 ``lvl`` is the hierarchy level of the entry (starting from 1), ``title`` is the entry's title, and ``page`` the page number (1-based!).
 Other parameters describe details of the bookmark target.

+.. note:: There are two utility scripts in the repository that `import <https://github.com/rk700/PyMuPDF/blob/master/examples/csv2toc.py>`_ resp. `export <https://github.com/rk700/PyMuPDF/blob/master/examples/toc2csv.py>`_ table of contents from resp. to CSV files.

 Working with Pages
 ======================
-Tasks that can be performed with a :ref:`Page` are at the core of MuPDF's functionality.
+:ref:`Page` handling is at the core of MuPDF's functionality.

-* You can render a page into an image, optionally zooming, rotating, shifting or shearing it.
+* You can render a page into a raster or vector image, optionally zooming, rotating, shifting or shearing it.

-* You can extract a page's text or search for text strings.
+* You can extract a page's text in several formats and search for strings.

-First, a page object must be created:
+First, a page object must be created.
+This a method of :ref:`Document`:

 >>> page = doc.loadPage(n)        # represents page n of the document (0-based)
 >>> page = doc[n]                 # short form

-``n`` may be any integer less than the total number of pages of the document. ``doc[-1]`` is the last page, like with Python lists.
+``n`` may be any integer ``< doc.pageCount``.
+Negative numbers count backwards from the end, so ``doc[-1]`` is the last page, like with Python lists.

 Some typical uses of :ref:`Page`\s follow: